EU Membership is the Only Option for the Western Balkans

 Call for EU Reforms

 France’s vetoing the talks with Albania and North Macedonia throws up many questions.
 What were President Emmanuel Macron’s expectations and considerations?
-What did he want to achieve through position vehemently opposed by nearly all other member states?
+What did he want to achieve through a position vehemently opposed by nearly all other member states?
 Did he not foresee the implications of the decision that European Commission President Jean-Claude Juncker called a “grave historic mistake”?

 President Macron and other French representatives have called for meaningful E.U. reforms – including transforming the accession process – before moving forward with enlargement.
 But many fear that France wants to stop enlargement altogether.
 Some recent reports suggest that France was flouting the idea of replacing full membership with a “special partnership” between the E.U. and the Western Balkans.
 As compensation, the countries would receive financial support, access to European markets, and other benefits.